CristianVerdes/RC-FTP-Server/README.md

 - Not finished

 ## Problems
-- The project has some threads sync problems (I'll fix this next week)
+- The project has some threads sync problems.

 ## Running
 - The project works only on a Linux OS.